Easoncyx/vqm_challenge/README.md

 ## Video decoding

 The input distorted and reference videos are all encoded with X265 in MP4 format in `yuv420p` or `yuv420p10le` format.
 You can use whatever works best for your model to decode the video and load images.
 If you need metadata such as video resolution and framerate etc, you can use ffprobe to parse the input MP4 video.
+This example starter code have ffmpeg and ffprobe installed and use FFMPEG with VMAF as an example to decode the video calculate the score.

 The `ffmpeg` and `ffprobe` are installed in this example `Dockerfile`.
 The following funtion is useful to parse the metadata from video where the `key` can be any string in this list: `[width, height, r_frame_rate, pix_fmt, display_aspect_ratio]`.